grafana/k6lint/cmd/help.md

 Static analyzer for k6 extensions

-k6lint analyzes the source of the k6 extension without building a k6 executable with the extension.
+k6lint analyzes the source of the k6 extension and try to build k6 with the extension.

 By default, text output is generated.
 The `--json` flag can be used to generate the result in JSON format.